Oriental Carpet Villagers :

 Located in Kurdistan, bidjars are held in high esteem, due to their great robustness and resistance to wear.
 These are rugs appreciated by enthusiasts because of their authenticity and their typically Persian charm.
 Carpets from Bidjar and surrounding villages are made with the turkbaff knot (double knot) and are renowned for their great resistance to wear.
 A traditional bidjar has 3 to 5 rows of weft threads.
 In addition, the quality of the wool and the weaving make these rugs virtually indestructible.
 They are called 'iron carpets'.

-Iranian wool rugs, cotton warp and weft, circa 1970.
+Iranian wool rug, cotton warp and weft, circa 1970.
 Very good condition.
+Strong and durable rug.

-Former name of the city of Sanandaj, the city of Senneh is located in Iranian Kurdistan and is famous for its knotted carpets.
-Senneh kilims are also very popular with lovers of authentic carpets.
-The work is very refined both in the technique of realization and in the drawings which are perpetuated over generations.
+Former name of the city of Sanandaj, the city of Senneh is located in Iranian Kurdistan and is renowned for its knotted rugs.
+Senneh kilims are also very popular with lovers of authentic rugs.
+The work is very refined both in the technique of production and in the designs that have been perpetuated over the generations.

 Meymeh 1,48 x 1,14 m